mywrites/mywrites.github.io/qms.md

 ## Design and Development Planning
 Design Control & Commercialization (DCC) Guidelines describe the controlled process by which new products and services are designed and commercialized.
 This process includes activities to control and verify the design of a product to ensure specific design requirements are satisfied.
 Records such as reports, requirements, and input documents are generated and maintained as defined within the DCC.

-Remaining sections redacted to include Design and Development (additional content), Production and Service Control, Risk Management, Corrective and Preventive Actions, Internal Audits, Training, Customer Feedback, and Regulatory Compliance
+**Remaining sections redacted to include Design and Development (additional content), Production and Service Control, Risk Management, Corrective and Preventive Actions, Internal Audits, Training, Customer Feedback, and additional Regulatory Compliance.**